TheHolyWaffle/TeamSpeak-3-Java-API/README.md

 - **Option 1 (Standalone Jar)**:

-   Download the <a href="http://theholywaffle.github.io/TeamSpeak-3-Java-API/download.html" target="_blank">latest release</a> and add it to the buildpath of your project.
+   Download the <a href="http://theholywaffle.github.io/TeamSpeak-3-Java-API/download.html" target="_blank">latest release</a> and add it to the buildpath of your project. (<a href="http://theholywaffle.github.io/TeamSpeak-3-Java-API/download-sources.html" target="_blank">sources-jar</a> | <a href="http://theholywaffle.github.io/TeamSpeak-3-Java-API/download-javadoc.html" target="_blank">javadoc-jar</a>)

 - **Option 2 (Maven)**: